danielkellyio/opti-image/README.md

 ## Properties
 * **src** (String) - path to the image.
-    * If it ends in  .webp, opti-image will automatically look for a .jpg in the same filepath for browser that don't support webp
+    * If it ends in  .webp, opti-image will automatically look for a .jpg in the same filepath for browsers that don't support .webp
-    * If no src is provided a placeholder image will be displayed
+    * If no src is provided a placeholder image will be displayed (made possible by [placeholder.com](https://placeholder.com/?ref=opti-image))
 * **lazy** (Boolean) - whether or not the image should be lazy loaded
     * Default is true
+    * Lazy loading means that the image request is only made once the image tag makes it into the viewport.
+This increases site performance and saves visitors bandwidth by only downloading images that are actually viewed.
+    * Turn off lazy loading (`:lazy="false"`) to have all images load on page load
 * **backup** (Boolean) - defines what image should be used in browsers where webp isn't supported
     * By default opti-image looks for a .jpg in the same filepath as specified by src
     * if string of "jpg", "png", or "gif" opti-image looks for that filetype in the same filepath as specified by src